“IAM PERSONA” – PERSONA’s integrated Impact Assessement Method explained

 The ‘architecture’ for impact assessment consists at minimum of three main elements:

-- framework, which constitutes an ‘essential supporting structure’ or organisational arrangement for something, which, in this context, concerns the policy for impact assessment, and defines and describes the conditions and principles thereof;
+- a framework, which concerns the policy for impact assessment, and defines and describes the conditions and principles thereof;

-- model/template, which is a document to fill-in to prepare a report from the assessment process.
+- a model/template, which is a document to fill-in to prepare a report from the assessment process.